raandree/Microsoft365DscWorkshop/export/ExportToYaml.md

 - The `.mof` file which is the result of compiling the `.ps1` file.
 - A Yaml file containing all the output of the DSC resources defined in the file [ExportConfiguration.yml](./ExportConfiguration.yml).

-### Running the export in a Azure Pipeline
+### 1.3.5.
+Running the export in a Azure Pipeline

 It is quite easy to run the export task in a Azure pipeline.
 For this, please refer to the [azure-pipelines.yml](../azure-pipelines.yml) or the pipelines in the folder [pipelines](../pipelines/).
+For this, please navigate to [Exporting the tenant data in a AzDo pipeline](ExportPipeline.md).